udibo/react-app/docs/getting-started.md

 node_modules
 ```

-You should commit the basic environment files (.env.development,
+You should commit the basic environment files (`.env`, `.env.production`, and
-.env.production, and .env.test) as they contain default configuration, but any
+`.env.test`) to version control as they contain default configuration without
-environment files with secrets should be excluded from version control.
+secrets.
+Any environment files containing secrets or personal configuration
+should be excluded.

 ### test-utils.tsx